Temporal Conditioning Spiking Latent Variable Models of the Neural Response to Natural Visual Scenes: Hidden State and Latent Space Experiments

 \section{Hidden State and Latent Space Experiments}

-We evaluated the performance of TeCoS-LVM models under different hidden state and latent space dimensionality settings.
-As shown in Fig. \ref{fig:zh_exps}A, increasing the latent space dimension improved performance.
-Still, further increases had little effect when the latent space dimension was large.
-This suggests that the number of latent factors for the visual stimuli coding task we considered is not very large.
+To further study the sensitivity to the choice of hyperparameters, we evaluated the performance of TeCoS-LVM models under different hidden state and latent space dimensionality settings.
+The results, as shown in Appendix Fig. \ref{fig:zh_exps}A, indicate that increasing the latent space dimension improved performance.
+Still, further increases (larger than 32) had little effect when the latent space dimension was large.
+This also suggests that the number of latent factors for the visual stimuli coding task we considered is not very large.
 On the other hand, increasing the hidden state dimension enhances sensory memory capacity and benefits temporal conditioning operations.
-As shown in Fig. \ref{fig:zh_exps}B, the performance does not increase significantly when hidden state dimensionality increases to a certain extent.
-In particular, although the spike train dissimilarity decrease, the firing rate correlation score almost no longer increases.
+As shown in Appendix Fig. \ref{fig:zh_exps}B, the performance does not increase significantly when hidden state dimensionality increases to a certain extent (around 64).
+In particular, although the spike train dissimilarity decreases, the firing rate correlation score almost no longer increases.
 This is consistent with our observation in the main text, namely, a lower spike train dissimilarity does not always indicate a higher firing rate correlation score (refer to Fig. \ref{fig:res1},\ref{fig:res2}).
-The results in Fig. \ref{fig:zh_exps}B also indicate that the proposed temporal conditioning mechanism can effectively utilize sensory memory and achieve good results even when the hidden state dimension is limited.
+The results in Appendix Fig. \ref{fig:zh_exps}B also indicate that the proposed temporal conditioning mechanism can effectively utilize sensory memory and achieve good results even when the hidden state dimension is limited.